plotly/dash-labs/docs/03-TemplateLayoutSystem.md

 All of these functions provide the following keyword arguments:

- - `label`: The label to display for the component
+ - `label`: The label to display for the component.
- - `role`: The template role of the component (`"input"`, `"output"`, or custom role defined by the template).
-The `role` defaults to the method suffix (e.g. the role of `tpl.dropdown_input()` is `"input"`).
+ - `location`: The template location of the component.
  - `component_property`: The property (or property grouping) considered to be the value of the component.
 This value is optional, and the template will provide a reasonable default for each component type (e.g. `n_clicks` for `dcc.Button`, `value` for `dcc.Dropdown`, `figure` for `dcc.Graph`).
  - `kind`: The dependency class to return.
 One of `dl.Input`, `dl.State`, or `dl.Output`.
 This value is optional and templates will provide a reasonable defaults (e.g. `dl.Input` for `dcc.Button` and `dcc.Dropdown`, `dl.Output` for `dcc.Graph`, etc.)
  - `id`: Optional argument to override the generated component id
  - `opts`: Dictionary of keyword arguments to pass to the constructor of the component that is created.

-In addition to these standard keyword arguments, component dependency builders also provide args to make the configuration of the components as concise as possible. e.g. `dl.dropdown_input(["A", "B", "C])`, `dl.slider_input(0, 10)`.
+In addition to these standard keyword arguments, component builders also provide args to make the configuration of the components as concise as possible. e.g. `dl.dropdown_input(["A", "B", "C])`, `dl.slider_input(0, 10)`.

-These component dependency builders can significantly shorten many `@app.callback` specifications.
+These component builders can significantly shorten many `@app.callback` specifications.

-Here is an update to the previous example that uses the `tpl.button_input` component constructor instead of manually creating `dl.Input` and `html.Button` objects.
+Here is an update to the previous example that uses the `tpl.new_button` component constructor instead of manually creating `dl.Input` and `html.Button` objects.

 [demos/template_system4.py](demos/template_system4.py)